 Sweet and Sour Red Cabbage

-Traditional Norwegian Sweet and Sour Red Cabbage is made without fats.
-If you are looking for a creative, lean and delicious way to serve cabbage - read on...
+This traditional Norwegian sweet and sour Red Cabbage dish is made with apples and raisons.
+If you are looking for a delicious way to serve cabbage - read on...

-But, many things are subject to change, right?
+But, many things are subject to change.
 So why not try it with your Thanksgiving turkey?
-We do...
+At our house we do...

-Thanksgiving day, at our home in Michigan, we have rødkål/surkal with our turkey dinner and it is always a roaring success.
+Thanksgiving day, here in Michigan, we serve rødkål with our turkey dinner and it is always a roaring success.
 It gives our Thanksgiving meal a delicious "Norwegian Viking accent".

-It is fitting to serve food from the "ol country" at Thanksgiving, since my daughter still believes I came over on the Mayflower.
-He-He
+It is fitting to serve food from the "ol country" at Thanksgiving, isn't it?
+Especially since my daughter still believes I came over on the Mayflower. he-he

-My family and friends always rave about how well this lean, sweet and sour cabbage dish compliments turkey.
-Why not serve this delicious surkål with your next Thanksgiving meal and be a little Norwegian too.
+My family and friends always rave about how well this sweet and sour cabbage dish compliments pork roast.
+And, of course, it is always great with a roast beef dinner, as well.
+Why not give this deliciousness a try and be a little bit Norwegian too.

 2 apples, chopped